humdrum-tools/humdrum-documentation/guide/ch34/index.md

 done

 Each of the above 48 <span class="tool">patt</span> searches resulted in a separate temporary output file.
-It would be convenient to reduce all 48 `**patt` spines into a single aggregate spine.
+It would be convenient to reduce all 48 <span class="rep">patt</span> spines into a single aggregate spine.
 This can be done using the
 <span class="tool">assemble</span> and
 <span class="tool">cleave</span> commands: